 The center staff members regularly visit the children’s homes to raise awareness and have personal time with the parents.
-If the center knows that a child is in high risk, they will visit quite often.
+If the center knows that a child is vulnerable to trafficking, they will visit quite often.

 Unlike the parents of children in Sai Tan Rak, some parents of children in the Thai Children Development Center actually encourage their children to work at a restaurant in Bangkok or Pattaya because working there earns them a lot of money.